ItsAJ1005/SpellCheker/README.md

 ## Features ✨

-- **Word Counting**: Counts the occurrences of each unique word in the corpus.
+- **Word Counting**: Counts the occurrences of each unique word in the corpus to identify commonly used words.
 - **Edit Distance Calculation**: Generates suggestions for misspelled words based on edit distance algorithms.
-- **Dynamic Suggestions**: Provides suggestions for corrections based on user input and the frequency of words in the corpus.
+- **Dynamic Suggestions**: Provides frequency-based suggestions for corrections.
-- **Dictionary Management**: Add, remove, or edit words in the dictionary dynamically.
+- **Dictionary Management**: Allows users to add, remove, or edit words in the dictionary dynamically during runtime.
+- **Interactive Word-by-Word Correction**: Users can interactively correct multiple misspelled words in a sentence, with options to:
+  - **Choose a suggested correction**
+  - **Enter a custom replacement**
+  - **Skip correction entirely**
-- **User-Friendly Interface**: Allows users to check the spelling of sentences directly.
+- **User-Friendly Command-Line Interface**: Enables users to interactively check the spelling of sentences and manage the dictionary through an easy-to-use CLI.

 ## Installation 📲